-7) Current Workload and Commitments of the Research Team -- Proposals shall contain a listing of current organization and/or individual commitments to do other work.
-Sufficient detail will be provided to allow an evaluation of the organization and all of the individuals assigned to the
+8) Current Workload and Commitments of the Project Team -- Proposals shall contain a listing of current organizational and/or individual commitments to do other work.
+Sufficient detail will be provided to allow an evaluation of the organization and all of the individuals assigned to the proposed project and that same will be able to meet the commitments of the proposal.
+Staff-hour commitments and percentage of time committed to other work for each member of the proposed team shall be specified.

-- proposed project and that same will be able to meet the commitments of the proposal.
-Staff-hour commitments and percentage of time committed to other work for each member of the proposed research team shall be specified. - 8) Proposed Time Line to Complete the Work -- The time required to complete the research project shall be specified.
-Proposals will not be rejected if the proposed time does not match the time specified in the project statement.
+- 9) Proposed Time Line to Complete the Work -- The time required to complete the project shall be specified.
+Proposals will not be rejected if the proposed time does not match the time specified in the Request for Proposal.
 However, the agency must justify any difference.
 In addition, a schedule shall be included that shows each phase of the work, when that phase will begin, how long it will continue, and when it should end.
 The timetable should clearly delineate the points in time where project deliverables and reports are planned.
-There will be a mandatory submittal and review at the 20% and 60% project completion points.
-The 60% review will be when the document is complete to the point that all items in the outline are addressed.
-Some graphics or pictures may be missing from the 60% review.
-The 20% and the 60% review will be in the presence of the IPRF Technical Panel unless waived.
+There will be a mandatory submittal and review at the 20%, 60%, and 90% project completion points.
+The 20% review will be in the presence of the IPRF Technical Panel.
+The 60% review will be conducted as an "on-board" review in the presence of the Technical Panel.
+The 60% review will occur when the document is complete to the point that all items in the proposed plan are addressed.
 Document reviews will also be accomplished at the 90% level of progress.
-An on-board review at the 90% level is optional at the discretion of the IPRF Technical Panel. - 9) Itemized Budget -- The cost for the project should be based on the proposed performance period.
+A conference call meeting will be held at the 90% level review stage, but an on-board review at the 90% level is optional at the discretion of the IPRF Technical Panel. - 10) Itemized Budget -- The cost for the project should be based on the proposed performance period.
 Proposals will not be accepted where budgets are in excess of the amount shown on the project statement unless the additional funding is clearly covered by other fund sources or the excess amounts are clearly documented and justified based upon the expected improvement in quality of the end product.
 Lump sum estimates are not acceptable.

-Budgets shall be itemized in accordance with the following cost categories where appropriate: - a) Salaries and Wages.
+Budgets shall be allocated by the proposed tasks and be itemized in accordance with the following cost categories where appropriate:

+- a) Salaries and Wages.
 Each employee to participate in the performance of the project shall be identified by name, with role, level of effort, and cost. - b) Consultants.
-Costs for services of independent consultants deemed necessary for accomplishment of the research. - c) Subcontracts.
-Costs for services of subcontractors deemed necessary for performance of a portion of the research. - d) Materials and Services.
+Costs for services of independent consultants deemed necessary for accomplishment of the project. - c) Subcontracts.
+Costs for services of subcontractors deemed necessary for performance of a portion of the project. - d) Materials and Services.
 Materials, supplies, and other articles, including the costs of processing; testing; rental of apparatus and equipment from others; preparing, editing and reproducing reports, including the final report for submission to the IPRF.
 After the final report has been received and accepted, publication of that report is a responsibility of the IPRF. - e) Communications and Shipping.
-Long-distance telephone calls, telegrams, cablegrams, radiograms, postage, freight, express, drayage, etc. - f) Travel.
-Transportation costs plus reasonable actual subsistence expenses (or an allowance in lieu of actual subsistence costs) of persons working directly on the subject research, payment for which is in accordance with current Federal travel regulations.
-Travel should include provision for two visits by the Principal Investigator for consultation with the IPRF staff and, if the requirement cannot be satisfied through these visits, an additional visit to complete the understanding of what is required in the preparation, editing, and revision of final reports.
+Long-distance telephone calls, mobile and cellular communications, postage, freight, express, etc. - f) Travel.
+Transportation costs plus reasonable subsistence expenses (or an allowance in lieu of actual subsistence costs) of persons working directly on the project, payment for which is in accordance with current Federal travel regulations.